WHY IGNITE?

 Journaling…

-1. Image Review vs Competition
+1. Peer-based Image Review vs Competition

 While general consensus is that art cannot be subjected to a checkbox, we offer the following reasoning for our framework: